Skip to main content

 2. Select About device.

-3. You’ll find the serial number for your Khumo/Khumo Print at the top of the screen.
+3. You’ll find the serial number at the top of the screen.

-Software updates improve the performance of your Khumo/Khumo Print and enable new features that help you run your business even better.
+Software updates improve the performance of your Khumo/Khumo Print and Khumo 2.0/Khumo Print 2.0 and enable new features that help you run your business even better.
 We'll let you know when an update is on its way.
-Look out for notification in the Yoco App (mobile or web) and keep an eye on your inbox too.
+Look out for notifications in the Yoco App (mobile or web) and keep an eye on your inbox too.

-2. Ensure that your Khumo/Khumo Print has at least 30% battery power.
+2. Make sure the device has at least 30% battery power.

 3. The firmware will be sent to your device.

-4. Depending on the firmware version, you’ll either receive a pop-up giving you the option to skip the software download, or your Khumo/Khumo Print will simply start downloading the software in the background.
+4. Depending on the firmware version, you’ll either receive a pop-up giving you the option to skip the software download, or your Khumo/Khumo Print or Khumo 2/Khumo Print 2 will simply start downloading the software in the background.
 You’ll still be able to accept payments while the download is happening.

-5. Once the download is complete (this takes 5–7 minutes), your Khumo/Khumo Print will automatically restart to install the new software.
+5. Once the download is complete (this takes 5–7 minutes), your Khumo/Khumo Print or Khumo 2/Khumo Print 2 will automatically restart to install the new software.
 The restart will take about five minutes.

 ✨ Skipped the software download?
-You’ll be prompted to do it next time you restart your Khumo/Khumo Print.
+You’ll be prompted to do it next time you restart your Khumo/Khumo Print or Khumo 2/Khumo Print 2.
 Alternatively, you can download the software manually:

 1. Got to Settings on your card machine.